connervieira/Predator/CONFIGURATION.md

         - This file follows this format: `time,current_speed,current_latitude,current_longitude,current_altitude,current_track,current_connected_satellite_count`
 - `custom_alerts`
     - This setting is a dictonary of alert databases and their alert ranges, in miles.
+        - The `traffic_cameras` alert database is used for speed and red-light camera alerts.
+Use this value to specify the distance (in miles) at which Predator should consider a speed camera to be within alert distance.
+            - Example: `"traffic_cameras": 0.5` will show alerts for the `traffic_cameras` database within 0.5 miles of a point-of-interest.
-    - The databases in this section reference the databases specified by the `alert_databases` configuration value in the general configuration section.
+    - The databases in this section correspond the databases specified by the `alert_databases` configuration value in the general configuration section.
         - In a future update, the user will be able to add custom alert databases by adding the databases to `alert_databases`, then referencing them in this configuration value with an alert distance.
-    - Example: `"traffic_cameras": 0.5` will show alerts for the `traffic_cameras` database within 0.5 miles of a point-of-interest.